ethersphere/gateway-proxy/README.md

 ### Reupload pinned content

-It can reupload existing pinned content that appear as not retrievable.
-To enable this, provide `REAUPLOAD_PERIOD` with the miliseconds that represent the time to periodicaly check pinned content status.
+It can reupload existing pinned content that appears as not retrievable.
+To enable this, provide `REAUPLOAD_PERIOD` with the milliseconds that represent the time to periodically check pinned content status.

 ### Examples